ciaranconners/bogus-story-meter/_PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.

- Bogus Story Meter compiles data from advanced AI as well as our extensive user base to determine a webpage's truthfulness.
+ Bogus Story Meter compiles data from our extensive user base to determine a webpage's truthfulness.
 ## Quote from You ##
   > A quote from a spokesperson in your company.